A short exposition of the Madsen-Weiss theorem

-disks in $S_t$, one in $C$ and the other near the baseline, and drags these disks to $\pm\infty$ in the first coordinate of $\R^\infty$ to create a pair of tubes to $\pm\infty$, then these tubes are brought back from $\pm\infty$ joined together so that the given orientation of $S_t$ extends over the new tube.
-We can do this simultaneously for each such component $C$, and after this is done, all of $S_t \cap S[-1,1]$ lies in the baseline component of $S_t$ since $S_t \cap S[a,b]$ lies in the baseline component.
+of small disks in $S_t$, one in $C$ and the other near $B$, and drags these disks to $\pm\infty$ in the first coordinate of $\R^\infty$ to create a pair of tubes to $\pm\infty$, then these tubes are brought back from $\pm\infty$ joined together so that the given orientation of $S_t$ extends over the new tube.
+We can do this simultaneously for each such component $C$, and after this is done, all of $S_t \cap S[-1,1]$ lies in the base component of $S_t$ since $S_t \cap S[a,b]$ lies in the base component.

 To do this procedure for all $t$ we first use compactness of $D^q$ to choose a finite cover of $D^q$ by open sets $U_i$ with slabs $S[a_i,b_i]$ containing $S[-1,1]$ such that the slices $S(a_i)$ and $S(b_i)$ are transverse to $S_t$ over the closure $\overline U_i$ of $U_i$.
-The pairs of disks that we use to create tubes making $S_t\cap S[a_i,b_i]$ connected will be small neighborhoods of pairs of points $p_{ij}$ and $q_{ij}$, with $q_{ij}$ near the baseline.
+The pairs of disks that we use to create tubes making $S_t\cap S[a_i,b_i]$ connected will be small neighborhoods of pairs of points $p_{ij}$ and $q_{ij}$, with $q_{ij}$ near $B$.
 The main concern will be choosing all these points to be disjoint for fixed $t$ and varying $i$ and $j$.
-This is easy for the points $q_{ij}$ which lie near the fixed baseline, so we focus attention on the points $p_{ij}$.
+This is easy for the points $q_{ij}$ which lie near the fixed $B$, so we focus attention on the points $p_{ij}$.
 We choose the $p_{ij}$ by induction on $i$.
 For the induction step of choosing $p_{ij}$ over $\overline U_i$, note first that the surface $S_t \cap S[a_i,b_i]$ varies by isotopy as $t$ ranges over $\overline U_i$, so we can regard $S_t \cap S[a_i,b_i]$ as being independent of $t$ over $\overline U_i$.
-Inductively we assume we have already chosen points $p_{kl}$ for $k<i$, each point $p_{kl}$ being defined and varying continuously over some closed ball in $\overline U_k$, with all these points being disjoint for each $t$.
-To begin the induction step we make an initial choice of points $p_{ij}$ in the nonbaseline components of $S_t \cap S[a_i,b_i]$.
-To achieve disjointness from the previously chosen $p_{kl}$ we will use a simple ``scattering" trick to replace each $p_{ij}$ by a finite number of nearby points, based on the following easy fact whose proof we leave as an exercise:
+Inductively we assume we have already chosen points $p_{kl}$ for $k<i$, each point $p_{kl}$ being defined and varying continuously over some closed ball in $\overline U_k$, with all these points $p_{kl}$ being disjoint for each $t$.
+To begin the induction step we make an initial choice of points $p_{ij}$ in the components of $S_t \cap S[a_i,b_i]$ disjoint from the base.
+To achieve disjointness from the previously chosen $p_{kl}$ we will use a simple ``scattering" trick to replace each $p_{ij}$ by a finite number of nearby points, using the following easy fact whose proof we leave as an exercise: